smaclell/smaclell.github.io/_drafts/no-managed-only-finalizers.md

     }

 }
 {% endhighlight %}

-This pattern is meant to give you a nice balance between proactively cleaning up by calling ``Dispose`` and ensuring the data will otherwise be cleaned up when the Finalizer runs.

-Like the original example we did not need most of our Finalizers.
-The other classes did not have any unmanaged resources and therefore should not have been using Finalizers at all.
-We deleted them without a second thought.

 Learning More
 ===============================================================================

 It turns out having a [Finalizer][object] makes classes special.
-They are called by the Garbage Collector (GC) in order perform extra clean up of unmanaged resources.
+Here are a few highlights which further convinced me I should avoid them like the plague:

-* The GC handles them differently which can [degrade performance][perf]
+* They are handled differently which [degrades performance][perf]
 * When they are called is non-deterministic
-* Managed references in the Finalizer may already be garbage collected and horribly broken
+* Any managed references may already be garbage collected and be horribly broken
 * Are only for cleaning up unmanaged resources

 Don't Do It
 ===============================================================================

 Odds are you will never need a Finalizer.
-If you are not sure then you shouldn't do add one.
+If you are not sure then you shouldn't add one.

 We were using it for automatic clean up with only managed code.
 This was both lazy and wrong.
-Instead we should have used ``IDisposable`` and cleaned up the data at the end of the test.
+Instead, we should have used ``IDisposable`` to clean up at the end of the test.

-We learnt a valuable lesson: **We didn't need Finalizers* **
+We learnt a valuable lesson: **We didn't need Finalizers**

 <hr />